Anything is Possible

 The Girls Network aim to be in every city in England by 2020 and their aim is to reach every city in the UK.
 They are already having requests from around the world for the Girls Network mentoring scheme to be in their city.

-“My father, King Hussein I, would have been the first to offer his support and guidance to the new Maiden Project announced this week.
-I, as a young girl, fondly remember his ‘hands-on’ involvement with the original project which made sporting history, and surprisingly feel how the issues of female equality and values he championed all those years ago seem even more relevant today.
+I, as a young girl, fondly remember his ‘hands-on’ involvement with the original project, which made sporting history, and surprisingly feel how the issues of female equality and values he championed all those years ago seem even more relevant today.

 Having the intrepid Tracy Edwards MBE back at the helm is something I know my father would have been so happy to learn and he would have wanted me to be part of this project.